 Audit findings related to recruitment fees for migrant workers, child labor, and working hour violations are classified as serious forced labor violations.
 Suppliers risk a downgrade in their assessment rating of comprehensive evaluations or even transaction termination, in severe cases, if they fail to resolve these issues.

-Initially, all 21 suppliers collectively had an average compliance rate of 94%, which was generally satisfactory.
-However, we discovered one supplier in Malaysia charging workers recruitment fees.
-In addition, we confirmed 30 audit findings related to a lack of due diligence toward recruitment agencies and insufficient evidence or documentation of recruitment agency contracts and pre-departure introductory training.
-We collaborated with local subsidiaries and consulted with workers through interviews to support monthly status improvements.
-This collaboration confirmed that all audit findings had been addressed and improved.
-In 2024, we aim to further improve the labor and human rights of migrant workers by expanding our target countries to five.
+Initially, all 53 suppliers had an average compliance rate of 93%, which was generally satisfactory.
+However, we discovered that some suppliers in Malaysia, Thailand, and Poland had charged workers recruitment fees.
+In addition, we confirmed 79 audit findings related to the absence of victim remediation procedures, failure to provide pay stubs in the local language, and a lack of due diligence on recruitment agencies.
+We collaborated with local subsidiaries to support monthly status improvements, ultimately confirming that all audit findings had been addressed and improved.

 Item | Number of findings |